awslabs/aiops-modules/README.md

 The modules in this repository are / must be generic for reuse without affiliation to any one particular project in Machine Learning Operations domain.

-All modules in this repository adhere to the module strutucture defined in the the [SeedFarmer Guide](https://seed-farmer.readthedocs.io/en/latest)
+All modules in this repository adhere to the module structure defined in the the [SeedFarmer Guide](https://seed-farmer.readthedocs.io/en/latest)

 - [Project Structure](https://seed-farmer.readthedocs.io/en/latest/project_development.html)
 - [Module Development](https://seed-farmer.readthedocs.io/en/latest/module_development.html)